NathanDuran/CAMS-Dialogue-Annotation/README.md

 - stop auto redirect to annotate page if logged in from home.

+- Randomise all but practice dialogue

 - Getters and setters for dialogue model vars (is_labelled etc)
 - Better checks for dialogue model vars
 - checks for (labelled false and completed true) when saving/in dialogue model.py/utilities.py.

 - Label button tooltips
 - Highlight DA/AP labels once labelled?

-- Colour code or otherwise highlight the AP and DA labele buttons differently?
+- on Logout save just in case?
 - on/before shutdown logout and save all users?
 ### Example JSON Format
 The following is an example of the JSON format
 ```json